-Installation of the electric line will begin in Spring of 2021 with completion of the work anticipated to be in Summer of 2021.
-The 70% established vegetation is estimated to be in Fall of 2021.
+Installation of the electric line will begin in Fall of 2021 with completion of the work anticipated to be in Winter of 2021.
+The 70% established vegetation is estimated to be in Spring of 2022.

 Before clearing and grubbing may begin the first level of BMP'S are to be installed.
 These measures include sediment control log (SCL).
 The Staging Area (SSA) is also to be setup with appropriate measures to protect downstream (i.e., sediment control log).
-Private driveways will be used for access to the project.
-The driveways will be cleared/swept as necessary to remove any significant sediment accumulation and prevent migration of uneven dirt clods/mud.
+Vollmer Road will be used for access to the project.
+This road will be cleared/swept as necessary to remove any significant sediment accumulation and prevent migration of uneven dirt clods/mud.